David Makovsky: The Washington Institute for Near East Policy

-Currently, David Makovsky is Senior Fellow and the Ziegler distinguished fellow at the Washington Institute for Near East Policy (WINEP).
-The Washington Institute was founded in 1985 with the goal of helping advance U.S. interests in the Middle East.
+Currently, David Makovsky is Senior Fellow and the Ziegler distinguished fellow at the Washington Institute for Near East Policy (WINEP), a pro-Israel think tank formed in 1985.

-The Washington Institute has a senior research staff whose expertise cover a wide variety of the issues relevant in the Middle East, including political, military, security, and economic issues.
-Most speak the native languages of the Middle East, have lived and worked there, and frequently are from the region themselves.

-The experts of the Washington Institute are often quoted in major American and international media, interviewed on network television and radio programs, and featured as authors of op-eds in influential newspapers.

-In addition, the Institute publishes material that is generally recognized by journalists, officials, and diplomats as "must reading".
-Both in and out of Washington, the Institute's policy briefs, monographs, and other publications are read by those seeking immediate analysis of current events and long term assessments of trends in Middle East issues.

 At its inception, the Institute's main focus was on Arab-Israeli issues and overall U.S. Middle East policy.
 In the 1990s, the scope of the Institute's research grew as the Soviet Union fell and the first Gulf War took place.
 This expansion included a particular focus on Turkey and the rise of Islamic politics in understanding the political trends in the post-Soviet Middle East.

 The range of issues covered by the Institute expanded once again after September 11, this time driven by the focus of the U.S. on the Middle East as a central foreign policy concern.
 The Institute has thus dedicated new resources to assist the U.S. government in understanding and countering Islamist extremism, terrorism, and nuclear proliferation.

-The ultimate hope of the Washington Institute is to see a more stable, secure, and prosperous Middle East.
-It is the work of the Institute to aid the American leadership with the ideas and talents of people who can understand and shape policy.